A decorative wood carving.

 A cabinet door with glass to allow the contents to be seen.

-Cabinets with no walls behind then similar to an island, but a Peninsula is connected to the rest of the cabinet layout.
+Cabinets with no walls behind it similar to an island, but a Peninsula is connected to the rest of the cabinet layout.
 Usually in an L shape acting as a room divider.

 A cabinet door or drawer handle that is design to be reached through.
 Usually attaches to the cabinet using two holes.